 other holiday and other collective accommodation

-The accommodation units provided can take many forms; fully serviced and furnished guest rooms or suites; completely self-contained units of one or more rooms with kitchen, with or without daily and other regular housekeeping services.
+The accommodation units provided can take many forms: fully serviced and furnished guest rooms or suites, and completely self-contained units of 1 or more rooms with kitchen, with or without daily and other regular housekeeping services.
 They can consist of shared accommodation units such as in youth hostels.

-The services provided may include a range of additional ones such as food and beverage services, parking, laundry services, the use of swimming pools, exercise rooms, recreational facilities and conference and convention facilities.
+The services provided may include a range of additional ones such as food and beverage services, parking, laundry services and the use of swimming pools, exercise rooms, recreational facilities and conference and convention facilities.
 One or more of these characteristics can be chosen for setting up market segments.

-In many cases surveys of accommodation establishments are the most important information source on supply as it normally relatively easy to obtain.
-In a more detailed regional breakdown the data of the accommodation statistics are most frequently the only source of information on tourism flows.
+In many cases, surveys of accommodation establishments provide the most important information source on supply as such a source is normally relatively easy to obtain.
+In a more detailed regional breakdown, the data of the accommodation statistics is most frequently the only source of information on tourism flows.